I hope you enjoy reading the blog post.

 Sure, you can wing it and hope all goes well.
 But if you’re serious about meeting someone, a little prep work up front will help you secure dates with the caliber of matches you’d consider relationship worthy.

-If the prospect of a FaceTime or Skype date with a match makes you nervous – don’t be.
-These actionable tips and expert advice will help you look good on a video call – and keep the attraction building until you’re both ready to meet in person!
+These actionable tips and expert advice will help you look good and feel confident on a video chat - and keep the attraction building until you’re both ready to meet in person!

 The Pre-Date Strategy: How To Ask Someone To Do A Video Call